sanjivan7/assessment/README.md

 - Replace ChromaDB local with Qdrant Cloud or Weaviate for concurrent access.
   ChromaDB's local persistent client is single-process — multiple analysts hitting it simultaneously will cause locking errors
-- Move ingestion to a scheduled pipeline (Airflow or cron) that re-processes the Annual Review when a new version is published
+- Move ingestion to a scheduled pipeline (e.g. Airflow) that re-processes the Annual Review when a new version is published
 - Add Redis caching for repeated queries — analysts often ask the same financial figure questions; these should be served from cache, not LLM calls
-- Replace Streamlit with a Next.js frontend with proper session management and conversation history per user

 **Observability:**
 - Structured logging of every query, retrieved chunks, confidence score, and answer — essential for identifying systematic retrieval failures
-- Latency tracking with p95 response time monitoring
+- Latency tracking with response time monitoring
 - A "thumbs down" feedback button that logs negative responses for manual review

-**Model tier:**
-- Upgrade from GPT-4o-mini to GPT-4o for production answer quality.
-The cost difference at internal volumes (~500 queries/day) is approximately $15/month —
-  negligible for an institution of Khazanah's scale

 ---